michaelmusty/.dotfiles/README.markdown

 -------

 The `install-bin` and `install-games` targets install manuals for each script they install.
-There's also an `install-dotfiles-man` target that uses `pandoc(1)` to reformat this document as a manual page for section 7 (`dotfiles(7df)`) if you want that.
-I haven't made that install by default, because `pandoc(1)` is a bit heavy.

 If you want to use the manuals, you may need to add `~/.local/share/man` to your `~/.manpath` or `/etc/manpath` configuration, depending on your system.

 Testing
 -------